-This course aims at familiarising the students with the processes through which politics makes itself manifest in India.
+This course aims to familiarise the students with how politics manifests itself in India.
 It involves looking at the different modes through which power is exercised and dispersed in society along the axes of caste, class, religion, ethnicity and gender.
-It seeks insights from political sociology to understand how political process is mediated through and structured by various forms of social power.
+It seeks insights from political sociology to understand how the political process is mediated through and structured by various forms of social power.
 It enables students to comprehend the relationship between caste, religion and politics, the constitutional recognition and institutional arrangements for self-government, autonomy and development in the context of tribal communities as reflected in the Fifth and Sixth Schedules, and the various constitutional and legal provisions that enable the state to empower the marginalised and vulnerable in society.
 It also provides students with the analytical tools for understanding the different dimensions of the Indian state as it governs through regulation, welfare and coercion.
-The course enables the students to understand the party system in India, its changing form in response to democratic churnings and electoral competition, and therole played by them in the articulation of political power.
-It draws attention to the constitutional, statutory and institutional arrangements for regulating electoral competition through the study of electoral reforms and the Election Commission of India.
+The course enables the students to understand the party system in India, its changing form in response to democratic churnings and electoral competition, and their role in articulating political power.
+It draws attention to the constitutional, statutory and institutional arrangements for regulating electoral competition by studying electoral reforms and the Election Commission of India.